 • Shape (5 min): Use a large cookie scoop or heaping Tablespoon to divide and roll the meatball mixture into about 14-16 meatballs 1 1/2 – 2 inches in diameter.
 Place them in a single layer on the prepared baking sheet.

-• Bake (15 min): Drizzle the meatballs with olive oil and bake them in the preheated oven for 15-18 minutes, or until the internal temperature reaches 165°F. Start checking for doneness around 12 minutes if the meatballs are smaller.
+• Bake (15 min): Drizzle the meatballs with olive oil and bake them in the preheated oven for 15-18 minutes, or until the internal temperature reaches 165°F. Smaller meatballs may cook in 15–18 minutes.
 Cover the pan with foil if the meatballs are browning too much before the meatballs are done.

 2 Tablespoons olive oil